-Most anglers begin the catch plaice in the spring, as they begin to return from spawning in deeper, offshore waters.
-Plaice caught at this time of year can be thin and in poor condition due to the effort of migrating, but once they begin to feed their weight increases and condition improves.
+Most anglers begin the catch plaice in the spring, as they begin to return from spawning in offshore waters.
+Plaice caught at this time of year can be thin and in poor condition due to the effort of migrating, but once they begin to feed their weight increases and the condition improves.
 Although they are a small fish, usually (growing to a maximum of just over two feet with most being substantially smaller than this) plaice are aggressive little predators and will take most of the common sea fishing baits.
 Anglers fishing for plaice will often use relatively light equipment such as a bass rod or a specialist flatfish rod.
 Open surf beaches are a good place to find plaice, with many anglers using plain weights that roll around on the seabed to find the gullies or depressions that will hold food and therefore feeding plaice.
-Plaice are not known to come into very shallow water in the way that flounder are, and baits will usually have to be in at least a few metres of water to find plaice.
+Plaice are not known to come into very shallow water in the way that flounder are, and baits will usually have to be in at least a few metres of water to catch plaice.
 Sandy outcrops next to rocky areas are also good areas to target plaice, especially if there are shellfish beds nearby.
 Plaice will take all of usual sea baits but worms account for the majority of catches – ragworm and blow lugworm are the obvious choices, but harbour ragworm (maddies) are also an excellent plaice bait.
 Adding peeler crab or mussel to any worm bait can also increase catches, although anglers should make sure baits are not too big as the mouth of the plaice is fairly small.

 Although plaice stocks have been under pressure they have been making something of a recovery in recent years.
 In order to help this continue anglers should ensure all plaice are over the minimum size limit of 28cm or even better over 30cm (so they have definitely had a chance to spawn) if they are to be retained for consumption.
 Plaice are great to eat, although it takes some practice to successfully fillet a flatfish.